open-mmlab/mmagic/docs/en/user_guides/visualization.md

 ## Overview

-In MMagic, the visualization of the training or testing process requires the configuration of three components: VisualizationHook, Visualizer, and VisBackend.
+In MMagic, the visualization of the training or testing process requires the configuration of three components: `VisualizationHook`, `Visualizer`, and `VisBackend`.

 **VisualizationHook** fetches the visualization results of the model output in fixed intervals during training and passes them to Visualizer.
 **Visualizer** is responsible for converting the original visualization results into the desired type (png, gif, etc.) and then transferring them to **VisBackend** for storage or display.